How to Become a Property, Real Estate, or Community Association Manager About this section

 Licenses, Certifications, and Registrations

+Property, real estate, and community association managers may need a license issued by the state in which they work.
+In most states, property managers must have a property management license or real estate broker’s license.
 Real estate managers who buy or sell property must have a real estate license in the state in which they practice.
-In a few states, property and community association managers must also have a real estate license.
+In some states, community association managers also need a real estate license.
 Managers of public housing subsidized by the federal government must hold certifications.

 Organizational skills.
 Property, real estate, and community association managers must be able to plan, coordinate, and direct multiple contractors at the same time, often for multiple properties.